 Prototypes are great to test your assumptions and help you get closer to building an app that provides real value.

-An epic is a big story, a high-level description of what your target users can do with your product.
+An epic is a big user story, a high-level description of what your target users can do with your product.
 It helps you sketch your product’s main functionality without going deep in the details.
-An epic contains a collection of user stories and also provides a hierarchy for your project.
+An epic contains a collection of smaller stories and also provides a hierarchy for your project.

 Here is an example: